3yaa/catfishing/Readme.md

 Helped schdule and faccliate team meetings to ideate concepts for our game.

-Set up presentaation slide and QR code.
+Set up presentaation slide and QR code and set up inital game on itch.io, helped debug itch.io publication.